stefanspringer1/SwiftWorkflow/README.md

 [^4]: This entry corresponds to a `@available(macOS 10.15.0, *)` that you would otherwise add to your functions (the `@available(macOS 10.15.0, *)` in not necessary if you add the `platforms` entry).
 The `*` is implicit in the `platforms` entry.
 There is no need to add according entries for Linux or Windows, there you just have to make sure to use an according Swift version.

-This package will be then usable in a Swift file after adding the following import:
+The Workflow package will be then usable in a Swift file after adding the following import:

 ```Swift
 import Workflow